Skip to main content

 • optimization

-• “There are a lot of simple optimizations you can perform to the part creators and generators, such as ensuring you are always carrying spare parts.
-This might feel intuitive if you've played any game with crafting or automation before.
-Unfortunately, in the later levels where this would really matter, stopping to wait for parts will almost always immediately get you killed.”
+• “There are a lot of simple optimizations you can perform to the part-creators and generators such as ensuring you are always carrying spare parts that you might feel inclined to do if you've played any game with crafting or automation before, unfortunately in the later levels where this would really matter, stopping to wait for parts will almost always immediately get you killed.”

 • “Noticing some random stuttering here and there.”